carbeck/ayerigrammar/README.md

 Roadmap
 =======

-* Chapter on syntax ("Phrase structures")
-    * write subchapter on CPs
-* proofreading and correction
-    * do corrections in VP subchapter (raising and control regarding syntactic alignment)
-    * proofread and correct syntax chapter
+* proofreading and correction of the syntax chapter
 * maybe extend name list with etymologies
 * proofread and correct whole thing again
 * make index
+* look into print-on-demand options

 Table of Contents
 =================